 Fortunately, we've researched the available options and found two great credit cards that don't charge balance transfer fees.

 Our number-one ranked balance transfer card features a lengthy 15-month 0% intro APR on both balance transfers and purchases in combination with no balance transfer fees.
 Plus, there is no annual fee.
 It comes complete with the Chase Blueprint tool to help you pay off your balance.
 With Blueprint you can customize your payments in a variety of ways to help you manage your spending and borrowing.
-Chase Slate also includes bonus features like price protection, purchase protection and extended warranty protection.
+Chase Slate also includes bonus features like a free monthly Experian FICO® Score, price protection, purchase protection and extended warranty protection.
 And unlike most cards with lengthy 0% intro APRs, you don't need perfect credit to be approved for Slate.
 People with "good" credit (usually meaning credit scores around 700 but sometimes as low as 650) can also be approved.
 Overall, this is a terrific card to help you manage and pay down your existing balances without charging a balance transfer fee or annual fee.

 Barclaycard Ring Mastercard

 The Barclaycard Ring Mastercard combines no balance transfer fees and no annual fee with an incredibly low ongoing APR of 8.00% (variable).
 Even though there is no 0% intro APR period, if you have excellent credit and plan on carrying your balance for a while the low ongoing interest rate could save you money on interest fees in the long run.
-It also includes free FICO® Scores and the very unusual ability to share in the card profits and to participate in voting on the card benefits and features you want.
+It also includes a free monthly TransUnion FICO® Score and the very unusual ability to share in the card profits and to participate in voting on the card benefits and features you want.
 We highly recommend this card for anyone who may not be in the position to pay off their credit card balance in the near future.

 If you're not sure which balance transfer card is best for your situation, use our free Balance Transfer Calculator to determine which card will save you the most money.